 To find your way around, you will need to know how to read the signs at UTS.
 On the City Campus, “CB” means Broadway, “CM” refers to Haymarket, and “CC” means the Blackfriars Campus.
 Just remember the numbering system: campus and building dot level dot room.
 Doors have the level dot room.

 Well, that about wraps up this quick tour of the UTS City campus.

 Remember, make the most of your time at UTS.

-Apply online now to commence a postgraduate health course in March or July 2020.
+Apply online now to commence a postgraduate health course in July 2020.